The University of Edinburgh Scholarship (for students pre 2020 entry)

 Frequently Asked Questions

-How do I know if I am eligible to receive an University of Edinburgh Scholarship?
+- How do I know if I am eligible to receive a University of Edinburgh Scholarship?

-The award is available to full-time undergraduate students who usually live in England, Wales and Northern Ireland .
-If your residual household income is £42,600 or less you will qualify for a scholarship.
+The award is available to full-time undergraduate students who usually live in England, Wales and Northern Ireland.
+If you’re residual household income is £35,000 (new students) or £42,600 (continuing students) or less, you will qualify for a scholarship.
 Both independent and dependent students are eligible as long as they meet the other eligibility criteria.
-Students who are liable to pay an annual tuition fee of £9,250 in 2018-2019 should refer to the table above for award levels, while students who are liable to pay an annual tuition fee of £9,000 in 2018-2019 should refer to the table below.

 In your application for maintenance loans, and tuition fee loan you will have been asked whether you give consent to share your income details.
 Without this consent the University will be unable to assess whether you are eligible to receive an award.
 If you are not sure whether this consent has been given please contact the relevant funding body (see below).
 You can normally give consent to share over the telephone.